FAChowdhury/filtered-string-view/README.md

 Constructs a `filtered_string_view` with the pointer set to the given null-terminated string, and the predicate set to the `true` predicate.

-Hint: This constructor should be implicit because it's actually desirable to enable implicit conversions from `const char *` to `filtered_string_view`.

-Note: You can assume that the passed in string pointer is validly null-terminated (the final character in the string is `'\0'`).

 ##### Examples

 ```cpp